Supreme Court of India: Registry

-The registry of the Supreme Court is headed by the secretary-general, who is currently assisted by 10 registrars, several additional and deputy registrars, etc. Article 146 of the Constitution deals with the appointments of officers and servants of the Supreme Court registry.
+The registry of the Supreme Court is headed by the secretary-general, who is assisted by ten registrars, and several additional and deputy registrars.
+Article 146 of the constitution details the appointments of officers and servants of the Supreme Court registry.

-Supreme Court advocates
+Bar

-Supreme Court Rules, 2013 entitle only those advocates who are registered with the Supreme Court, called advocates-on-record to appear, act and plead for a party in the court.
-Those advocates who are designated as 'senior advocates' by the Supreme Court or any of the high courts can appear for clients along with an advocate-on-record.
+The Supreme Court rules established in 2013 entitle only those advocates who are registered with the Supreme Court, known as Advocate-on-Record to appear, act and plead for a party in the Court.
+Those advocates who are designated as senior counsel by the Supreme Court or any of the High Courts can appear for the clients along with an advocate-on-record.
 Any other advocate can appear for a party along with or under instructions from an advocate-on-record.